Dockhead remembers V2 deaths

 The Mass was held just four hours before the actual anniversary of the attack which killed three priests and destroyed Dockhead's church and convent.
 War ended just two months later.

-The the congregation, which included relatives of the dead and many who used to live in Bermondsey, gathered in the replacement church which was illuminated by the consecration candles on the nave pillars.
+The congregation, which included relatives of the dead and many who used to live in Bermondsey, gathered in the replacement church which was illuminated by the consecration candles on the nave pillars.
 The images of the three priests, Stephen Spillane, Finbar MacCarthy and Michael O'Riordan, were projected on to the plain wall of the post-war church.

 The air raid siren was heard again just before Mass started with a reading of Canon Edmund Arbuthnott's account of being buried in the rubble and surviving after being rescued by a milkman.